 Q. What if you don’t like the insurance plan options in the Marketplace.
 How do you file a

 Go to Healthcare.gov; there is a link for an appeal.
 Appeals are

 worthwhile because sometimes codes are entered in wrong, and sometimes people

 get approved for procedures and benefits that were originally denied.

-to the number of appeals?
+Is there a limit to the number of appeals?

-pick a plan and don’t like it, what if you just don’t pay the next month’s
+Q: But after you pick a plan and don’t like it, what if you just don’t pay the next month’s

 premium?
 Won’t you just get canceled and then you can choose another plan?
 Isn’t